Merkel's fate in SPD hands as members vote on power pact

+Leaders of Germany's Social Democrats voiced hope Saturday they would be able to persuade rank-and-file members to join forces in government with Chancellor Angela Merkel and end a damaging political impasse.

-Germany's Social Democrats start campaigning Saturday ahead of a party referendum that spells the last threat to Chancellor Angela Merkel's hopes of forming a new government, five months after inconclusive elections.
+The SPD started campaigning Saturday ahead of a referendum that spells the last threat to Merkel's hopes of forming a new government, five months after an inconclusive election.

 In a vote expected to be tight, the more than 460,000 members of the deeply divided centre-left SPD will cast their ballots on a plan to enter a new coalition as junior partners to Merkel's conservatives.

-If the SPD rank-and-file give the thumbs up in the results to be announced on March 4, veteran leader Merkel will likely launch her fourth-term government by late March.
+If the SPD rank-and-file give the thumbs up in the results to be announced on March 4, Merkel will likely launch her fourth-term government by late March.

-If they vote no, Germans will probably head back to the polls for snap elections, prolonging the political limbo in Europe's biggest economy and threatening the end of Merkel's 12-year reign.
+If they vote no, Germans will probably face a snap election, prolonging the political limbo in Europe's biggest economy and threatening the end of Merkel's 12-year reign.

-Polls now suggest two-thirds of SPD voters support another right-left alliance, but the mood of active party members is hard to gauge.
+Opinion polls suggest two-thirds of SPD voters support another right-left alliance, but the mood of active members is hard to gauge.

 - #NoGroKo -